Abbas-Rizvi/abbasr.ca/content/about/_index.md

 ## About This Website

 This website was created to act as a hub for all my activities online.
-Whether that be new projects or blogs, I felt that it was imperative I had my own place to
+Whether that be new projects or blogs, I wanted a place to post content freely.

 I created this site using [Hugo](https://gohugo.io/) with a modified version of the [XMin Theme](https://github.com/yihui/hugo-xmin).
 I decided to take a more minimilist approach, because I found that it was a good balance between functionality and simplicity.
-Read more on my

 I plan to continue adding on to the site with new features such as an email and git server, along with semi-regular blogs.